BardezAnAvatar/Starbound-bardez-mORE-Liquids-Furnace/README.md

     - Molten/Currency Pixel
 - Leaves the existing furnace3 and pixelcompressor recipe files in-place but edits them to point elsewhere
   - It's sloppy, but does enable better mod inter-compatability :(

+## Attributions
+- mORE Liquids logo appropriated from the [mORE Liquids](https://steamcommunity.com/sharedfiles/filedetails/?id=1318339314) mod